 What to wear in Cuba at night

-The temperature drops at least a few degrees at night, especially in northern parts of Cuba such as Havana or Varadero.
-Of course, mosquitos also like to rear their heads from dusk onwards too.
+The temperature drops by at least a few degrees at night, especially in northern parts of Cuba such as Havana or Varadero.
+Mosquitos also appear from dusk onwards.
 For these reasons, it’s a good idea to swap any shorts or short skirts for longer trousers, skirts, or jeans, and drape a lightweight cardigan or jacket over your t-shirt or vest.

-If you’re after some nice holiday snaps in a shorter dress or special shirt, you can always take off your jacket once you’re inside a bar or restaurant or when you spot an attractive backdrop.
+If you’re keen to take some nice holiday photographs in a shorter dress or special shirt, you can always take off your jacket once you’re inside a bar or restaurant or when you spot an attractive backdrop.

 What to wear in Havana Cuba

-In Havana, the dress code is edgier and more diverse than in Cuba’s smaller towns – it is the capital city, after all, and many people like to channel their own personal style.
-So, feel free to inject some colour and personality into your own outfit, as locals are sure to appreciate it.
+In Havana, the dress code is more diverse than in Cuba’s smaller towns – it is the capital city, and many people like to channel their personality through fashion.
+Feel free to inject some colour and personality into your own outfit, as the locals are sure to appreciate it.

 As a big urban centre and the capital of Cuba, catcalling is the most predominant in Havana (even for men), so you might want to dress more modestly if this makes you uncomfortable.
 You should also avoid wearing flashy or designer items.
 While pickpocketing isn’t particularly rife, you’re more likely to get pickpocketed in Havana than anywhere else in Cuba.